darianrosebrook/kokoro-onnx-raycast-api/docs/optimization/benchmark-refactoring-summary.md

 ---

-*This refactoring consolidates all benchmarks into a unified, extensible architecture with comprehensive M-series Mac optimization validation.*
+*This refactoring consolidates benchmarks into a unified, extensible architecture with M-series Mac optimization validation.*